 An explanation, including a reference to any exempt status per ERCOT Operating Guide Section 2.9.1, shall be provided for models which indicate that the unit trips or fails to meet any of the above performance criteria.

+The following two figures illustrate the “preferred” and the “legacy” HVRT voltage profiles applied at the POI.